T. J. Heath: Winnipeg Blue Bombers

 Heath's trade to the Bombers involved two high draft picks and Heath, in exchange for quarterback Drew Willy.
 While Willy's stint with the Argos lasted only a few games, missing out on the playoffs, and being released after the following preseason, Heath picked up where he left off by recording an interception in back to back regular season games against the BC Lions and helping Winnipeg reach the postseason; the Bombers lost a revenge game to the Lions in the Western semi-final.
 Despite playing a majority of his season in the Eastern Division, Heath's outstanding first year in the CFL culminated in his being named a West Division All-Star, having recorded a total of 51 defensive tackles, 5 special teams tackles, and 7 interceptions, leading the league along with Bombers teammate Maurice Leggett.
 Heath was further honored by being named to the League All-Star team.

 During the 2017 season, Heath continued his strong play for Winnipeg, playing in all 18 games and recording 64 defensive tackles and a sack.
 Heath had 5 more interceptions on the year, with 4 coming in the first 3 games of the season.
 Heath did not intercept another pass until week 17, but returned it for a touchdown.
 Following Winnipeg's playoff defeat, Heath was again named both a Divisional and League-wide All-Star.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

-After being named the #8 available free agent for 2018, Heath returned to Toronto on a one year contract.
+After being named the #8 available free agent for 2018, Heath returned to Toronto on a one-year contract.
 However, much like his first sting with Toronto, Heath was traded to another team following a hot start to the year, with 24 tackles and 2 interceptions in Toronto's first 6 games.